dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_object-tracking.rst

 service.
 Pyomo with SCIP and the spectral algorithm were run on an AMD EPYC 9534 64-Core Processor @ 2.45 GHz with 128 GB of memory.
 The error score (on a scale of 0 to 1) is the gap from the specified solver divided by the gap from the random solution.
-The optimal solution is taken to be the best solution found throughout the study, which includes a 20-minute run on the nonlinear solver (not shown).
+The optimal solution (used for computing the gap) is taken to be the best solution found throughout the study, which includes a 20-minute run on the nonlinear solver (not shown).
+The problem size is equal to the number of features times the number of images.

 :numref:`Figure %s <vignetteObjectTrackingLineplot>` shows results on the object tracking instances with 5, 10, and 60 seconds of runtime.